ryanbarna/ryanbarna.github.io/docs/_posts/2023-04-16-heater-diagnosis.markdown

 A common problem in these trucks is the blower motor resistor.
 These resistor boards have multiple different paths that operate the motor at different speeds as some allow more power to flow to the motor than others.
 These fail regularly and result in a short circuit that blows the blower motor fuses.
 However, we can immediately rule this out as the wiring diagram indicates that the highest level switch bypasses the resistor entirely.
 This leaves only a couple more methods of failure to investigate.
 The switch could have a bad ground, the blower motor itself could be faulty, or the wiring for the #4 switch could be exposed and shorting out.

 # Testing
 The switch itself is simple to test using a multimeter.
-To access the switch outputs, I removed the glovebox, and disconneted the connector from the resistor board.
+To access the switch outputs, I removed the glovebox, and disconnected the connector from the resistor board.
 I used the above schematic to identify the connector wires with their corresponding switch.

 <!-- ![Wiring A](/assets/wiring_a.png) -->